 Saturday Morning Cartoons Are Coming Back in 2021

-Maybe I’m showing my age with that, but I’m sure many can remember when you only had three TV channels in the cartoons were classic.
-We’re talking Bugs Bunny, Donald Duck, Tom and Jerry, and my favorite Martin the Martian.
+Maybe I’m showing my age with that, but I’m sure many can remember when you only had three TV channels and the cartoons were classic.
+We’re talking Bugs Bunny, Daffy Duck, Tom & Jerry, and my favorite Marvin the Martian.

-Well here’s something to brighten your chaotic 2020.
+Well, here’s something to brighten your chaotic 2020.
 They’re all coming back!
-Saturday morning cartoons are back!
+Saturday morning cartoons are coming back.

 Starting 2021, MeTV is bringing back all your favorites on Saturday mornings just like it used to be.
 Starting on January 2nd at 7 AM, me TV will offer a three-hour “all cartoons, all the time" block that is reminiscent of the Saturday morning broadcasts from when your were a kid.